etsondemand/iClassicMDM/README.md

 ![View New UI Layout](https://ihfinfotech.github.io/icmdmimages/newpersonuilayout.PNG)

-finally click on header menu, note: Header can display only its own attributes and its
+finally click on header menu, note: Header can display only its own attributes and it's parents.
+To choose Parent, pick the Foreign key, this will automatically pick the Parent attributes.

 ![View Header UI Layout](https://ihfinfotech.github.io/icmdmimages/headerpersonuilayout.PNG)